 characteristics that make Fusion Martial Artists: honor, respect,

 STORM stands for Special Team of Role Models.
 These are dedicated students with advance training who stand out as role models.

-Each STORM Student has to work toward embodying the characteristics of true martial artists: * Honor- doing what is right, honest & fair. * Respect- showing respect to those with higher ranks, the same ranks and lower ranks. * Discipline- doing what you need to do even when it is not easy or when you don't feel like it. * Kindness- being nice and caring to everyone. * Humility- being humble.
+Each STORM Student has to work toward embodying the characteristics of true martial artists: * Honor- doing what is right, honest & fair. * Respect- holding others in high regard whether they have a higher rank, the same rank or lower rank. * Discipline- doing what you need to do even when it is not easy or when you don't feel like it. * Kindness- being nice and caring to everyone. * Humility- being humble.
 Understanding that no one is better than anyone else in this school even if you have a higher rank. * Courage-

 to train hard.
 Courage to do things that are hard for you.
 Courage to